I don’t know about you, but I have been eating a lot of carbs and heavy meals lately…

 Either a yellow or a white onion will work.
 If you can’t find rainbow chard, regular Swiss chard or kale are great options – just remove the stems from the kale first, and use about 5 cups total of chopped leaves.

 For those of you who prefer regular potatoes, those can always be used instead of the sweet potato the recipe calls for.
 And eaters like you will love our Indian Dal, another stew bursting with chard and potatoes.

 Keep in mind, however, that most of the nutritional value of white potatoes is in the peels, and sweet potatoes are a nutrient-packed option!

 You can even add cut up asparagus or peas if you are making this in the springtime, for a seasonal option that’s perfect when it’s chilly outside throughout the year.

 Hungry for more?
-Here are some more of our favorite soup recipes that you should definitely check out:
+Here are some more of our favorite soup recipes with plenty of veggies that you should definitely check out:

 What’s your favorite vegetable to put in a warm and comforting homemade soup?
 Tell us in the comments below, and be sure to give this recipe a rating after you try it, to let other readers know how much you enjoyed it!